 A biological control ('Nemaslug') specific to molluscs, with no adverse effect on other types of animal, is available in the form of a microscopic nematode or eelworm that is watered into the soil.
 The nematodes (Phasmarhabditis hermaphrodita) enter slugs' bodies and infect them with bacteria that cause a fatal disease.

-A moist warm soil (temperatures of 5-20ºC (41-68ºF)) is required, therefore control is most effective between spring and early autumn.
+A moist warm soil (temperatures of 5-20ºC (41-68ºF)) is required, therefore control is most effective during spring to early autumn.
 Best results are achieved by applying in the evening to moist but well-drained soils; control may be less successful in heavy soils, such as clay.
 The nematode is available from refrigerated cabinets in some garden centres or by mail order from suppliers of biological controls (download pdf below).

 Other non-chemical controls